Treeing Walker Coonhound

 The Treeing Walker Coonhound is a breed of hound descended primarily from English and American Foxhounds.
-The breed originated in the United States when a stolen dog known as "Tennessee Lead" was crossed into the Walker hound in the 19th century.
-The treeing Walker coonhound was recognized officially as a breed by the United Kennel Club in 1945 and by the American Kennel Club in 2012.
+The breed originated in the United States when a stolen dog known as "Tennessee Lead" was crossed into the Walker Hound in the 19th century.
+The Treeing Walker Coonhound was recognized officially as a breed by the United Kennel Club in 1945 and by the American Kennel Club in 2012.

 The Treeing Walker Coonhound was bred primarily to hunt raccoons, but it is also used on other game such as squirrels, deer, bears, bobcats or cougars.
 The breed is vocal, with a distinctive bay that allows its owner to identify their hound from great distances.
 It has a clear, ringing voice that changes to a steady chop at the tree.
 Treeing Walker Coonhounds tend to do best in working homes.

 History

 The Treeing Walker Coonhound was developed in the 19th century.
 John W. Walker and George Washington Maupin, two breeders from Kentucky, are credited with the breed's initial development through the selective breeding of foxhounds.

 The dogs were referred to as Walker Hounds and were used to hunt raccoons.
 In 1852, a stolen black and tan dog named Tennessee Lead was crossed into the Walker hound line and greatly influenced the further development of the breed.
 The Walker Coonhound, Treeing, was first recognized by the United Kennel Club (UKC) in 1905 as a part of the English Coonhound breed, at the request of breeders.
 The name was later changed to Treeing Walker Coonhound, and it was fully recognized as a separate breed in 1945.
 It was recognized by the American Kennel Club (AKC) in January 2012, making it the AKC's 174th recognized breed.
+In 2026, the Treeing Walker Coonhound was chosen to be the official state dog of Kentucky.